TheAimMeister/ChangeRobloxFont/README.md

 # CHANGELOG
+Changes from v0.0.5:
+- Reduced the amount of I/O calls
+- Slight improvement in performance
+- Removed "All" operation, this is now become the standard operation

 Hotfix from v0.0.5a:
  - Fixed a typo that caused the face.png not to change (didn't threw an error when testing; Henche why the hotfix is late.)